What Is Carbon Dioxide, And How Does it Affect The Weather And Climate?

-Lead scientist, Tapio Schneider, theorized that high enough concentrations of carbon dioxide can break up stratocumulus clouds.
-As I already stated, this hypothesis was succesfully proven in theory.
+Lead scientist, Tapio Schneider, theorized that high enough concentrations of carbon dioxide could break up stratocumulus clouds.
+As I already stated, this hypothesis was successfully proven in theory.

 Although this is still just a (proven) theory, it has potentially huge implications for cloud formation in the future as carbon dioxide levels continue to rise.
 Only time will tell...

-And there you have it.
 We really ventured far and wide, and sometimes strayed far away from the main topic of carbon dioxide.
-But if you look carefully, you will see that carbon dioxide is closely involved, either directly or indirectly, to each and every topic discussed in this article.
+But if you look carefully, you will see that carbon dioxide is closely involved, either directly or indirectly, in each and every topic discussed in this article.

-We just spend an enormous amount of time looking at all the ways carbon dioxide is involved and affect our climate, weather, and environment.
+We just spend an enormous amount of time looking at all the ways carbon dioxide is involved and affects our climate, weather, and environment.